 Apart from global settings which are applied to the whole workspace, it is possible to adjust the settings of a separate project.
 To do this, select Properties from the project menu or use hotkey (Alt + Enter by default), then select pgCodeKeeper.

-- Disable SQL parser for unrelated files opened in SQL Editor allows to disable pgCodeKeeper builder of the project files, which are beyond standard directories (SCHEMA and EXTENSION).
+Disable SQL parser for unrelated files opened in SQL Editor allows disabling pgCodeKeeper builder of the project files, which are beyond standard directories.
 This disables the search for errors and object references within these files.

-- Timezone for all DB connections allows to select, which time zone to use when connecting to databases.
+Timezone for all DB connections allows selecting, which time zone to use when connecting to databases.
+Not included for MS SQL projects.

 Settings managing the lists of ignored files for current project.
 A detailed description of work with the lists see in Ignore List.